G20: World leaders at odds with Trump on trade, climate

 Trump-Putin showdown

-Much of the attention at the G20 has been on a bilateral meeting between Trump and Russian President Vladimir Putin.
+Much of the attention at the G20 has been on a bilateral meeting between Trump and Putin.
 The two leaders met officially for the first time on Friday but gave little away about the nature of their discussions.

 Secretary of State Rex Tillerson, the only American official in the room apart from Trump, told reporters that the President had raised the issue of Russia's alleged interference with the 2016 US election, in what he described as "robust and lengthy exchange."